markj0hnst0n/Bird-Up/testing.md

 Use a table for this

 Bug 1 Jumping function doesn't work correctly.
 Gravity doesn't kick in after jumping funtion is called so sprite stays fixed.

+The jumping function worked after re-load.
+Not sure why.

+Collision detection not working correctly.
+Not flagging when pipes are hit.
+Lagging slightly.